 What is a Travel Credit Card?

-General travel credit cards let you earn rewards on eligible purchases that you can redeem for future travel and often non-travel-related expenses.
+1. A travel credit card lets you earn rewards on eligible purchases that may be redeemed for future travel (and non-travel-related) expenses.

-How do different types of travel credit cards work?
+How do different types of travel rewards credit cards work?

-Here’s a quick overview of the four most common types of travel rewards credit cards:
+Are you looking for the best credit card for you?
+Here’s a quick overview of the four most common types of travel rewards credit cards and how they work

-Many of today’s top travel credit cards aren’t tied to a specific travel provider.
-Instead, these travel cards allow cardmembers to earn miles on eligible purchases with flexible redemption options, such as redeeming miles for statement credits, using miles to book travel through the card issuer’s website, or transferring miles to different airline or hotel loyalty programs.
+Earning rewards: A general travel reward card offers the flexibility to earn rewards without being tied to a specific airline carrier, hotel chain, or other hospitality group.
+Instead, cardmembers earn rewards on eligible purchases with flexible redemption options.
 The Discover it® Miles Card lets you earn unlimited 1.5x Miles automatically on travel purchases and all your everyday purchases.

 Did you know?

-While some travel miles credit cards only allow you to redeem your rewards for travel expenses, the Discover it® Miles Card lets you turn Miles into cash.
-Or redeem as a statement credit for your travel purchases like airfare, hotels, rideshares, gas stations, restaurants, and more1
+While some travel cards only allow you to redeem your rewards for travel expenses, the Discover it® Miles Card lets you turn Miles into cash.
+Or redeem as a statement credit for your travel purchases like airfare, hotels, rideshares, gas stations, restaurants, and more.2 However you redeem, Miles have the same value.

 Airline rewards credit cards